SubversionRando/SubversionRando/readme.md

 All the logic is symmetrical.
 This means getting out is required to go in.

-For example, Speed Ball cannot be at the vanilla Speed Ball location in the Archives, because it requires Speed Ball to get out.
+For example, Speed Booster cannot be at the vanilla Speed Booster location, because it requires Speed Booster to get out.

 If you can't get out of a location, you shouldn't go in, because you might be soft-locked.